Real-World Evaluation of two Cooperative Intersection Management Approaches: Related Work

-In~\cite{quang_tran2020proximal}, the authors propose an RL approach assuming that automated vehicles only perceive their immediate surroundings.
-The RL policy is shown to manage intersection traversals in presence of simulated human-driven vehicles while turning maneuvers are disallowed.
-A further RL framework that combines local observations with a joint reward to accommodate a cooperative objective was presented by~\cite{guo2022coordination}.
-Although this model is capable of handling mixed traffic, the network architecture limits the maximum number of cooperating vehicles in the scene.
+In~\cite{quang_tran2020proximal}, the authors propose an RL approach managing intersection traversals in presence of simulated human-driven vehicles while turning maneuvers are disallowed.
+A further RL framework that combines local observations with a joint reward to accommodate a cooperative objective was presented by~\cite{guo2022coordination} and is capable of handling mixed traffic, though with a limited number of cooperating vehicles in the scene.
+Both works lack the application to real vehicles and a comprehensive evaluation.

+In our previous works~\cite{klimke2022cooperative,klimke2022enhanced}, we have proposed a flexible graph-based scene representation and an RL training scheme for AIM in fully automated traffic.
+It was shown that the model outperforms a FIFO baseline and generalizes within certain limits to intersection layouts not encountered during training.
 Our RL-based cooperative planning model has been extended to mixed traffic in~\cite{klimke2023automatic}.
-In addition, the integration of the trained RL policy with a sampling-based motion planner was addressed in~\cite{klimke2023integration}.
-The applicability to a real test vehicle was shown in experiments on a test track.
+This approach also does not rely on the turn direction of the HDVs to be known.
+In addition, the integration of the trained RL policy with a sampling-based motion planner was addressed in~\cite{klimke2023integration}, demonstrating the applicability on real vehicles.